 Docker is an additional tool that team members need to have in their toolbelt.
 One option to learn Docker is to experiment on your own and invest time in exploring and learning the tool.
 However, team members need to find out what they don't know and learn it.

-An in-house Docker training specialized for data-science teams and geared towards your specific needs is an excellent option to learn Docker fundamentals effectively.
-Our Docker training offers high-level conceptual overview coupled with practical, focused, hands-on exercises.
+An in-house Docker training specialized for data-science teams and geared towards your specific needs is an excellent option to learn Docker fundamentals effectively. ~~My Docker training~~ (Update from 2020: I no longer to these) offers high-level conceptual overview coupled with practical, focused, hands-on exercises.
 Also, your team would learn about hard-won lessons, pragmatic best-practices and conceptual high-level overviews which are all typically hard to find on the interwebs.